The algebra of semi-flows: a tale of two topologies: Dynamics as topology

 and therefore $\der^+$ satisfies the stronger idempotency axiom (K3), i.e. $\der^+(\der^+ U) = \der^+ U$ and $\der^+$ is an idempotent derivative operator.
 In the same way one proves that $\der^-$ satisfies the idempotency axiom in (K3).

-The above derivative operator is associated with a binary relation on $X$: $y<^+ x$ if and only if $y = \phi(t,x)$ for some $t> 0$.
+The derivative operator $\der^+$ is associated with a binary relation on $X$: $y<^+ x$ if and only if $y = \varphi(t,x)$ for some $t> 0$.
 Observe that the $<^+$ is a transitive relation and the reflexive closure yields the specialization pre-order $\le^+$.
-Points $x\in X$ for which $\der^+ \{x\} =\{x\}$ correspond to fixed of $\phi$ and are examples of reflexive point for $<^+$, i.e. $x<^+ x$.
+Points $x\in X$ for which $\der^+ \{x\} =\{x\}$ correspond to fixed points of $\phi$ and are examples of reflexive points for $<^+$, i.e. $x<^+ x$.
 Other reflexive points are given by periodic orbits for $\phi$, cf.\ \cite{Akin}.
-The derivative operator $\der^+$ does not detects invariant sets in general.
-Indeed, for $\phi(t,x) = xe^t$ the set $U=(0,\infty)$ satisfies $\der^+ U=U$ but is not invariant.
-To capture invariance one can use $\tau$-forward image operator $\Gammatau$, cf.\ Sect.\ \ref{topologization}.
+The derivative operator $\der^+$ does not detect invariant sets in general.
+Indeed, for $\varphi(t,x) = x+t$ the set $U=(0,\infty)$ satisfies $\der^+ U=U$ but is not invariant.
+To capture invariance one can use $\tau$-forward image operator $\Gammatau$ and topology $\scrT^+_\tau$ by considering forward images from $t\ge\tau$ and similarly for $\tau$ negative. cf.\ Sect.\ \ref{topologization}.
+In view of the considerations in Sect.\ \ref{modalstuff} one can also consider the topology $\scrT_\tau$ defined via the modal operator $\Phi$ defined by $\Phi U = \varphi(\tau,U)$ for some $\tau\neq 0$.
+In particular we have that

+and the same for $\tau<0$ and all topologies are Alexandrov.
+The flow topologies capture directionality but do not require any continuity properties on $\phi$.
+An interesting feature of topological dynamics is to study convergence and decompositions.
+To do so we will now explore an alternative way to recast dynamics in terms of topology.